Security-Onion-Solutions/securityonion-docs/hardware.rst

 Production Deployments
 ----------------------

-For best results, we recommend purchasing new hardware that meets the hardware requirements detailed above.
+For best results, we recommend purchasing new hardware that meets the hardware requirements detailed below.

 .. tip::